Return on investment (ROI), is generally thought of in terms of money.

 The short answer is that most of my clients only need one or two new clients to cover the cost of working with me.
 This could happen within weeks or, if we need to adjust your offer, it could take a few months.

-My Virtual Head of Marketing programme currently costs £595 per month, working with me one to one.
+My World Domination programme currently costs £595 per month, working with me one to one.
 My clients tend to have packages priced from £300 to £1,000 per month.
 Or they do by the end of our time working together.
 Some of my clients are corporate consultants and charge hundreds of pounds per day.
 Others, have lower priced offers, so they’ll naturally need more sales to pay back the investment, in pure monetary terms.

 The long answer